ThePhanD/FMI-AI/miniTasks/Naive_Bayes_Classifier/README.md

 Mean processing for '?' answers.

 ### Output:
-The accuracy metrics for each of the 10 trainings and their arithmetic mean.
+The accuracy metrics for each of the 10 trainings and their arithmetic mean. <br>
 ![](img/Output_Example.png)